journeadrien/scholar2sql/README.md

 ### 2- <u>Screening</u> literature review:

 <details open>
-<summary>colapse</summary>
+<summary>collapse</summary>
 <figure markdown>
 <IMG src="images/screning_review.drawio.svg"  alt="Manual literature search" style="width:80%"/>
 <br/><br/>
 <figcaption>
-Once you defined your research question along with the input paramters, scholar2sql will loop over them and for each will extract the features and fill the sql table.
+Once you have defined your research question along with the input parameters, scholar2sql will loop over them and for each will extract the features and fill the sql table.
 </figcaption>
 </figure>
 </details>